In Scotland, anyone can call themselves a qualified dog or cat "behaviourist", "trainer", "psychologist", "listener", or

 I have a Bachelor of Science degree (Psychology and Zoology double major) and Master of Veterinary Studies degree with first class honours in companion animal behaviour.

-- I have nineteen years' experience and over 4900 hours of consultation time with clients and their dogs and cats.
+I have twenty years' experience and over 5400 hours of consultation time with clients and their dogs and cats.

 I have extensive hands-on training experience with dogs, cats, and other species (3200 hours).